henrysky/astroNN/docs/source/quick_start.rst

     [Basics]
     magicnumber = -9999.
     multiprocessing_generator = False
+    environmentvariablewarning = True

 ``magicnumber`` refers to the Magic Number which representing missing labels/data, default is -9999.

 ``multiprocessing_generator`` refers to whether enable multiprocessing in astroNN data generator.
 Default is False except on Linux and MacOS.

+``environmentvariablewarning`` refers to whether you will be warned about not setting APOGEE and GAIA environment variable.

 For whatever reason if you want to reset the configure file: